Frequently Asked Questions about the COVID-19 Vaccination: Updated November 2021

 What are the side effects of the vaccination?

-Severe allergic reactions (anaphylaxis) are extremely rare but are closely monitored for and treated if they occur.
+Severe immediate allergic reactions (anaphylaxis) are extremely rare but are closely monitored for and easily treated if they occur.
 All vaccination centres are equipped to deal with anaphylaxis if it occurs.

-There have been rare reports of temporary inflammation of the heart wall (myocarditis).
-People who develop chest pain, shortness of breath or feeling of a racing or pounding heart in the days following the vaccine should seek medical attention for assessment.
-Fortunately, these cases are almost always mild and improve on their own.
-However careful assessment and monitoring is required as myocarditis can very uncommonly be serious.
+There have been rare reports of temporary inflammation of the heart wall (myocarditis), mainly in young men (under 30 years) at a rate of 1 in 25,000 in this gender/age group, and even less at 1 in a million doses in other age groups.
+People who develop chest pain, shortness of breath or feeling of a racing or pounding heart in the days following the vaccine should seek medical attention for assessment, ideally through their GP if possible.
+Fortunately, cases of myocarditis after vaccination are almost always mild and improve on their own.
+However, if myocarditis is diagnosed, careful assessment and monitoring is required as myocarditis can very uncommonly be serious.

 Myocarditis is seen in people with COVID‐19 infection, at a much higher rate than is seen with the vaccine.